nuggets0503/nuggets0503/README.md

 To Bridge the gap between technical data structures and business strategy.
 Currently pursuing a BS in Information Systems (Business Analytics), I act as an "analytical detective" who transforms raw metrics into actionable intelligence.
 My approach is rooted in an "EDA-First" philosophy, I ensure data integrity and statistical rigor before management decisions

+## 🎓 Current Research & Focus
+### **Undergraduate Thesis:
+I am currently serving as the one of the Data Analyst for my undergraduate thesis.
+My role involves:
+* **System Architecture & Data Flow:** Analyzing how data moves through various system layers to identify and resolve bottlenecks.
+* **Database Optimization:** Reviewing and refining schema designs and SQL queries to ensure maximum reliability and performance.
+* **Data Governance:** Ensuring that all research data assets are secure, accurate, and compliant with academic and industry standards.

 ## 🛠️ Skills
 * Programming & Querying: Python (Pandas, NumPy, SciPy), SQL (PostgreSQL, MySQL)
 * Data Visualization: Power BI, Seaborn, Matplotlib